F E A T U R E D R E V I E W S

 “Thank you so much for arranging such an enjoyable event last Monday.
 It was simply the best couple of hours' practical music making in which I have ever participated.”

 In common with many musical groups, we are currently unable to perform owing to restrictions arising from the COVID-19 pandemic.
 We are looking to find alternative ways of bringing Renaissance music to you in these difficult times.
 We are very much looking forward to being able to sing together and perform once more in the future.
 We are incredibly grateful to our generous supporters for their kind donations over recent months, which have helped to sustain the choir.
-Any donations you feel able to give us to enable us to continue to bring you this content and to present concerts in the future when restrictions allow.
+Any donations you feel able to give us will enable us to continue to bring you online content and to present concerts in the future when restrictions allow.